Chicago/design.chicago.gov/_posts/2019-12-17-2019-accomplishments.md

 Here we share a short report of our progress in 2019 for your consideration.

-In the Department of Innovation & Technology 2019 Strategic plan Design Office work touches on five key strategic objectives:
+## 2019 Accomplishments

-* Strategy 2: Improve Usability And Accessibility Of The City’s Digital Services
+### Strategy 2: Improve Usability And Accessibility Of The City’s Digital Services
-* Strategy 5: Support Data-informed Decision-making
-* Strategy 6: Modernize & Consolidate Applications & Promote Efficiency Through New Implementations
-* Strategy 7: Invest In Culture, Communications, Collaboration & Staff Development
-* Strategy 8: Support Policies & Actions That Promote Digital Equity For All Residents

-Below
 This strategy aims to integrate design into DoIT’s processes and use new tools and techniques that improve the usability and accessibility of the City’s digital services.

 ### Initiative 5: Develop Design Standards & Integrate Into DOIT Processes